AveryTran/SoftwareCarpentryWC3/README.md

-## Welcome to Avery's depository for Python files
+## Avery's depository for Python files
 Here you can find some of my Python3 codes.
 ### Files
 **hello.py** - Basic Python print code\